Privacy policy

 Purpose of the data processing

-The processing of the personal data from the input mask serves us solely to process the contact.
-If you contact us by email, this also constitutes the necessary legitimate interest in processing the data.
+We process the personal data entered in the form solely for the purpose of responding to your inquiry.
+If you contact us via email, this also constitutes the necessary legitimate interest in processing the data.

-The other personal data processed during the sending process is used to prevent misuse of the contact form and to ensure the security of our information technology systems.
+The other personal data processed during the submission process is used to prevent misuse of the contact form and to ensure the security of our IT systems.r

 Duration of storage

-The data will be deleted 6 months after the end of the application process.
+The data will be deleted 6 months after the application process has ended.

-The user has the option to withdraw their consent to the processing of personal data at any time.
-If this is the case, application processes cannot be continued.
+The user may withdraw their consent to the processing of personal data at any time.
+If they do so, the application process cannot continue.

 Disclosure of personal data to third parties